skypjack/entt/docs/md/entity.md

 using my_const_handle = entt::basic_handle<const entt::basic_registry<my_identifier>>;
 ```

-Handles are also implicitly convertible to const handles out of the box but not
+Non-const handles are also implicitly convertible to const handles out of the
-the other way around.<br/>
+box but not the other way around.
-A handle stores a non-const pointer to a registry and therefore it can do all
-the things that can be done with a non-const registry.
-On the other hand, const
-handles store const pointers to registries and offer a restricted set of
-functionalities.

 This class is intended to simplify function signatures.
 In case of functions
 that take a registry and an entity and do most of their work on that entity,